mozilla/data-docs/concepts/profile/profile_creation.md

 ### During Profile Creation

-When a profile is created explicitely (default profile on first launch, new profile from Profile Manager or the `--createprofile` on the command line), the profile directory is created and a `times.json` containing a timestamp of the current time is stored inside that profile directory[^1].
+When a profile is created explicitly (default profile on first launch, new profile from Profile Manager or the `--createprofile` on the command line), the profile directory is created and a `times.json` containing a timestamp of the current time is stored inside that profile directory[^1].
 It is read at later times when the profile creation date is used.

 ```mermaid